MacKinlay Kantor: Stories, journalism, and novels

 During his assignment with the U.S. troops in World War II, Kantor entered the Buchenwald concentration camp as they liberated it on April 14, 1945.
 During the next decade, that experience informed his research for and writing of Andersonville (1955), his novel about the Confederate prisoner of war camp.
 One of the problems he struggled with in Germany and afterward was how to think of the civilians who lived near Buchenwald.
 As he struggled to understand, he developed ideas which he expressed in his novel, where he portrayed some civilian Southerners sympathetically, in contrast to officers at the camp.
 He won the Pulitzer Prize in 1956 for Andersonville.

 In writing more than 30 novels, Kantor often returned to the theme of the American Civil War.
 He wrote two works for young readers set in the Civil War years: Lee and Grant at Appomattox (1950) and Gettysburg (1952).

 In the November 22, 1960, issue of Look magazine, Kantor published a fictional account set as a history text, titled If the South Had Won the Civil War.
-This generated such a response that it was published in 1961 as a book.
+This generated such a response that it was published in 1961 as a short book.
 It is one of many alternate histories of that war.

 Kantor's last novel was Valley Forge (1975).

 Films

 In addition to journalism and novels, several of his novels were adapted for films by other writers.

-Kantor was credited as writing the screenplay for Gun Crazy (a.k.a.
-Deadly Is the Female) (1950), a film noir.
+Kantor was credited as writing the screenplay for Gun Crazy (also known as Deadly Is the Female) (1950), a film noir.
 It was based on his short story by the same name, published February 3, 1940, in The Saturday Evening Post.
 However, in 1992, it was revealed that Dalton Trumbo had written the Gun Crazy screenplay, as Trumbo, one of the Hollywood Ten, had been blacklisted as a result of his refusal to testify before the House Un-American Activities Committee (HUAC) hearings.
 Kantor passed his payment on to Trumbo to help him survive.

 Kantor acted in the film Wind Across the Everglades (1958).

 The film Follow Me, Boys!
 (1966) was based on his novel God and My Country.

 Publishing

-He established his own publishing house, and published several of his works in the 1930s and 1940s.
+Kantor established his own publishing house, and published several of his works in the 1930s and 1940s.